ringsce/west/status.md

 Ekron Engine being converted for Lazarus IDE.

-Main focus is on the binary engine not the library itself.
+Main focus is on the binary engine not the library itself yet.